 Either way, proper nutrition is a key factor in ensuring a child’s growth potential, learning opportunities and potentially changing their economic future.

 It’s amazing how something as simple as a nutrient-rich fortified food or beverage can contribute to a child’s development.
 For example, simply adding iodine to salt is a very effective way of introducing iodine in the diet and can help reduce the risk of decreased intellectual ability.
 Adding iron to a bouillon cube can positively impact a child’s growth and development.

 What I love about my work is that my team and I are deeply committed to finding solutions to meet the nutritional needs of populations that are not getting enough of the right nutrients.
 And our work supports Nestlé’s 2030 ambition to help 50 million children lead healthier lives.

 It is important for us to understand the nutritional needs of children, country by country, as they have different needs and challenges when it comes to a healthy diet.

 Making affordable, fortified foods and beverages is one way we help both individuals and families lead healthier lives.
 This is a sure way for parents to provide good nutrition to their children.

 We develop our products based on the latest research and technology to ensure that good nutrition is as good as it tastes.
 We do this by striking the right balance of making a product taste good and ensuring it has the optimal amounts of micronutrients.
 Because if children won’t eat our products, this is a missed opportunity to positively impact their lives through good nutrition.

 It is important to us at Nestlé to produce nutritious, delicious foods and support efforts to tackle public health challenges worldwide.
-Providing quality, micronutrient-fortified products for both children and adults is just one way we at Nestlé are enhancing quality of life and contributing to a healthier future.
+Providing quality, micronutrient-fortified products for both children and adults is just one way we at Nestlé are unlocking the power of food to enhance quality of life for everyone, today and for generations to come.